w-menezes/devops-projects/github-pages-deployment/README.md

 # GitHub Actions Project

 This project demonstrates a simple GitHub Actions workflow.
-The project is based on [roadmap.sh project](https://roadmap.sh/projects/github-actions-deployment-workflow).
+The workflow only fires when changes are made to files in the "github-pages-deployment" folder.

 ## Prerequisites